 Everyone is at risk of developing oral cancer, though smokers and tobacco users do have an elevated risk.
 Non-smokers can develop cancer associated with the human papilloma virus (HPV) in the back of their mouth, the tonsils, or base of the tongue.

 Remember, not every symptom or abnormality is cause for alarm.
 Some worrisome oral health problems can indicate other problems like gum disease.
 Our dentists are highly trained to recognize the difference.
-Contact us at Dentistry for Life in Center City to schedule your appointment for a teeth cleaning and exam.
+Contact us at Dentistry for Life in Philadelphia to schedule your appointment for a teeth cleaning and exam.

 Philadelphia dentist offers saturday and sunday appointments.